• 0

 • Beginner level

-For beginner gardeners, diving into the world of hardwood cuttings is like unlocking a magical secret where you can grow many more plants for free.
-Hardwood cuttings is one of the easiest ways to multiply your plants and it requires very little skill other than learning the basics.
+For beginner gardeners, diving into the world of how to take hardwood cuttings is like unlocking a magical secret where you can grow many more plants for free.
+Taking hardwood cuttings is one of the easiest ways to multiply your plants and it requires very little skill other than learning the basics.
 So join me, Lee Burkhill, as I show you how to propagate with hardwood cuttings!

-It's a wonderfully straightforward and cost-effective method that requires minimal tools and expertise, making it a perfect entry point for those new to gardening.
-Imagine being able to clone your favourite plants or share them with friends and neighbours, all when all else is asleep in the garden.
+Taking hardwood cuttings is a wonderfully straightforward and cost-effective method of growing more plants.
+Hardwood cuttings require minimal tools and expertise, making them a perfect entry point for those new to gardening.
+Imagine being able to clone your favourite plants or share them with friends and neighbours, all when everything else is asleep in the garden.
 Hardwood cuttings allow you to do just that while promoting sustainability and reducing the need for frequent plant purchases or spending a fortune trying to plant up your garden.

-In this expert guide, I'll walk you through the steps to master the art of taking hardwood cuttings, ensuring a beautiful garden come spring and taking your skills to the next level Ninjas!
+In this expert guide, I'll walk you through the steps to master the art of taking hardwood cuttings to propagate from plants you already have.
+This will ensure a beautiful garden come spring and take your skills to the next level, Ninjas!

 2. Which plants can I take hardwood cuttings from?